1 9 7 4 – 1 9 7 5 (USA)

 But the authorities always want it hushed up and his stressed and ulcer-ridden editor Tony Vincenzo will never print the stories.

 Kolchak is invariably left with piles of evidence, dozens of eye-witness reports and absolutely no hope of a front page.

 Kolchak began life in a novel by Jeff Rice, The Kolchak Papers.

-Darren McGavin starred in the title role in two TV movies, The Night Stalker (1972) and The Night Strangler (1973) and loved the character so much he decided to co-produce this TV series.
+Darren McGavin starred in the title role in two made-for-TV movies, The Night Stalker (1972) and The Night Strangler (1973) and loved the character so much he decided to co-produce this TV series.